Constellation-Labs/documentation-hub/learn/tools-resources/03-metanomics-litepaper.md

 ###### Fixed emissions

-* Delegators receive a fixed 3% on delegated DAG
+* Delegators receive a fixed 3% on delegated DAG.

 The protocol starts with an initial rate of 0%, increasing by 6% each quarter until it reaches a maximum of 30%.
 During this ramp-up period, the foundation receives the remaining funds.